Malcolm Bunche: College career

 Bunche enrolled at the University of Miami in January 2010.
 He was relegated to the practice squad for the first year.
 He earned a letter in each of the following years.

 Bunche began graduate studies at UCLA in 2014.
 He played nine games for the UCLA Bruins on special teams and as an offensive lineman.

 Professional career

 Philadelphia Eagles

 After going undrafted during the 2015 NFL Draft, Bunche signed as a free agent with the Philadelphia Eagles.
 On September 4, 2015, Bunche was cut in the final round of preseason cuts.
 On September 6, 2015, he was signed to the Eagles' practice squad.

 On August 15, 2016, Bunche was waived by the Eagles.

 Hamilton Tiger-Cats

 Bunche was briefly a member of the Hamilton Tiger-Cats of the Canadian Football League (CFL), having been a member during training camp.

 Jacksonville Jaguars

 Bunche was signed by the Jacksonville Jaguars on August 3, 2017.
 He was waived on September 1, 2017.

-New York Giants
+New York Giants (first stint)

 On May 14, 2018, Bunche signed with the New York Giants.
 He was waived on September 1, 2018.